Polk County: Everything residents need to know before a storm

 The next step is to sign up for Polk County public safety notifications.
 When a particular area could be at risk of a hurricane or tornado, residents will receive critical updates via text message or email.
 Click here to fill out the enrollment form.

-Regardless of whether a storm is in the forecast, the county has a disaster preparedness plan accessible to residents at all times.
+Regardless of whether a storm is in the forecast, the county has a disaster preparedness plan available to residents at all times.

 Staying at home, provided your residence is safe and properly elevated, is the recommended option for most people.
-Those who live in mobile homes or other residences that might not be able to withstand strong winds and rain should try to shelter with a friend or family member or at a hotel, either locally or in a region outside the storm's path.
+Those who live in mobile homes or other residences that might not be able to withstand strong winds and rain should try to shelter with a friend or family member or at a hotel, either locally or in a region outside the storm’s path, officials recommend.

-Going to a public shelter should be a last resort since space is limited.
-Shelter locations will be announced when and if they open but, even then, always call ahead to ensure there's availability.
+Going to a public shelter should be a last resort since space is limited, county officials said.

 Regardless of where you're sheltering, be sure to have a 72-hour emergency survival kit with you.
 For a list of kits available for purchase online, click here.